pacodelacruz/pacodelacruz.github.io/_posts/2022-10-05-speaking-feria-internacional-udem-australia.md

 tags: [Speaking, Spanish]
 ---

 This presentation is in Spanish.
 I participated in "Feria Interacional UDEM 2023", an event dedicated to migration to Australia.
-In my session, I shared my personal experience as a migrant and IT professional in Australia.
+In my session, I shared my personal experience as a migrant and IT & cloud professional in Australia.

 ## Slides